awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.ExtMySQL.md

 Aurora doesn't support partial backups created using Percona XtraBackup\.
 You can't use the following options to create a partial backup when you back up the source files for your database: `--tables`, `--tables-exclude`, `--tables-file`, `--databases`, `--databases-exclude`, or `--databases-file`\.

-For more information about backing up your database with Percona XtraBackup, see [Percona XtraBackup \- Documentation](https://www.percona.com/doc/percona-xtrabackup/LATEST/index.html) and [ The xtrabackup Binary](https://www.percona.com/doc/percona-xtrabackup/LATEST/xtrabackup_bin/xtrabackup_binary.html) on the Percona website\.
+For more information about backing up your database with Percona XtraBackup, see [Percona XtraBackup \- documentation](https://www.percona.com/doc/percona-xtrabackup/LATEST/index.html) and [ The xtrabackup binary](https://www.percona.com/doc/percona-xtrabackup/LATEST/xtrabackup_bin/xtrabackup_binary.html) on the Percona website\.

 Aurora supports incremental backups created using Percona XtraBackup\.
-For more information about creating incremental backups using Percona XtraBackup, see [Incremental Backup](https://www.percona.com/doc/percona-xtrabackup/LATEST/backup_scenarios/incremental_backup.html)\.
+For more information about creating incremental backups using Percona XtraBackup, see [Incremental backup](https://www.percona.com/doc/percona-xtrabackup/LATEST/backup_scenarios/incremental_backup.html)\.

-### Restoring an Amazon Aurora MySQL DB Cluster from an Amazon S3 Bucket<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Restore"></a>
+### Restoring an Amazon Aurora MySQL DB cluster from an Amazon S3 bucket<a name="AuroraMySQL.Migrating.ExtMySQL.S3.Restore"></a>

 You can restore your backup files from your Amazon S3 bucket to create a new Amazon Aurora MySQL DB cluster by using the Amazon RDS console\.